 Shopping and Storage

-To store oysters, keep them in a container with the cupped side of the shell down so as to retain as much liquid as possible.
+Store your oysters in a container with the cupped side of the shell down so as to retain as much liquid as possible.
 Cover the container loosely with a damp cloth and keep it in the refrigerator for up to a week.
-Do notcover the container tightly with plastic wrap or the oysters will suffocate and die.
+Do not cover the container tightly with plastic wrap or the oysters will suffocate and die.

 Before shucking, oysters should be vigorously scrubbed under cold water to remove any dirt, mud, sand, or hidden nasties from the rough outer shell.
 Really good oysters are best served simply dressed with either a squeeze of lemon, a very sparing amount of cocktail sauce,* or a few drops of mignonette.**